A framework of distributionally robust possibilistic optimization: Handling uncertain constraints

 or equivalently

-where ${\rm E}_{{\rm P}}[\cdot]$ is the expected value with respect to the probability distribution ${\rm P}\in \mathcal{P}$.
-If $\mathcal{P}=\mathcal{P}(\mathcal{U})$, then~(\ref{uce}) reduces to the following \emph{strict robust constraint}~\cite{BN09, BN99}:
+where $\E_{{\rm P}}[\cdot]$ is the expected value with respect to the probability distribution ${\rm P}\in \mathcal{P}$.
+If $\mathcal{P}=\mathcal{P}(\mathcal{U})$, then~(\ref{uce}) reduces to the following \emph{strict robust constraint}~\cite{BN09}:

 Indeed, if $\mathcal{P}=\mathcal{P}(\mathcal{U})$, then probability equal to~1 is assigned to scenario $\pmb{a}\in \mathcal{U}$ maximizing $\pmb{a}^T\pmb{x}$ (i.e. to a worst scenario for $\pmb{x}$).
-The strict robust constraint is known to be very conservative, as it can lead to large deterioration of the quality of the solutions computed.
-In order to overcome this drawback, one can limit the number of scenarios by adding a budget to $\mathcal{U}$~\cite{BS04}.
+The strict robust constraint is known to be very conservative, as it can lead to a large deterioration of the quality of the solutions computed.
+One can limit the number of scenarios by adding a budget to $\mathcal{U}$~\cite{BS04} to overcome this drawback.
 This budget narrows the set $\mathcal{U}$ to scenarios that are at some prescribed distance to a given \emph{nominal scenario} $\hat{\pmb{a}}\in \mathcal{U}$.
 We thus assume that scenarios far from $\hat{\pmb{a}}$ are unlikely to occur.

 We can generalize~(\ref{uce}) by introducing a convex non-decreasing function $g:\Rset\rightarrow \Rset$, and considering the following constraint: